- 5 January 2019

 Aged care in Japan is fuelled by innovation in super-aging Japan.
 The world’s demography is changing dramatically.
 We live longer and longer!
 Japan is at the forefront of these changes and Innovation in super-aging Japan is already a reality.
 By 2050, according to the United Nations, more than one in five adults will be over 60 years old.
 Five percent of the population will be over 80 years old.
 With more than 25 percent of its population aged 65 or more, Japan is already a super-aged country.
 Japan is a super-aged society societal.
 The lack of care workers especially for long term care of elderly people is putting pressure on the health care system.
 Japan is an innovation laboratory for what will happen in the course of the next 10 to 20 years in most of the western societies.

-Super-aging countries carry lots of challenges such as the burdens for the healthcare or pensions systems.
+Super-aging countries carry lots of challenges, such as the burdens for healthcare, pensions, and care systems.
 They also bring a significant number of new business opportunities.
 It is especially true in countries as technologically advanced as Japan.
 Technology and innovation are critical components to address the needs of the elderly and age-related diseases successfully.

 Silver Economy as a business opportunity

 Older adults are part of the so-called silver economy.
 This population is not outside of the consumers’ market.
 It represents a new market segment with specific needs.
 In the future, aged customers will be more and more involved in supporting economic growth.
 So much that in Japan and Korea, those aged 75 and older will contribute to 40% of the consumption growth.
 By 2020, studies show that older adults will spend $15 trillion annually.
-Silver economy members have particular attributes that make them a very valuable economic target.
+Silver economy members have particular attributes that make them a precious economic target.
 Compared to younger generations, older people seek quality and are ready to pay more.
-They are far less price sensitive than younger generations.
+They are far less price-sensitive than younger generations.